zhengyang-wang/Deeplab-v2--ResNet-101--Tensorflow/README.md

 ## Update

+**12/12/2017**:

+* Add 'predict' function, you can use '--option=predict' to save your outputs now (both the true prediction where each pixel is between 0 and 20 and the visual one where each class has its own color).

+* Add multi-scale training, testing and predicting.
+Check main_msc.py and model_msc.py and use them just as main.py and model.py.

+* Add plot_training_curve.py to use the log.txt to make plots of training curve.

+* Now this is a 'full' (re-)implementation of [DeepLab v2 (ResNet-101)](http://liangchiehchen.com/projects/DeepLabv2_resnet.html) in TensorFlow.
+Thank you for the support.
+You are welcome to report your settings and results as well as any bug!

 **11/09/2017**:

 * The new version enables using original ImageNet pre-trained ResNet models (without pre-training on MSCOCO).
 You may change arguments ('encoder_name' and 'pretrain_file') in main.py to use corresponding pre-trained models.
 The original pre-trained ResNet-101 ckpt files are provided by tensorflow officially -- [res101](http://download.tensorflow.org/models/resnet_v1_101_2016_08_28.tar.gz) and [res50](http://download.tensorflow.org/models/resnet_v1_50_2016_08_28.tar.gz).